andy29485/cs437/assignment06.md

 ## Assignment Write Up

-### User Stories
-Add a feature in the software when i can search for the quotes using a keyword.
-For example if i type A all the quotes with the tag A come up.
-(incomplete)

 ### Considerations / Decisions
 1. How many keywords are allowed per quote?
   - As many as needed (only constraint is memeory)